zahsa/zahsa.github.io/index.md

 ## Consultation
-I offer consultation and mentoring in Machine Learning and Artificial Intelligence This consultation is suitable for:
+I offer consultation and mentoring in Machine Learning and Artificial Intelligence.
+This consultation is suitable for:
 - Students or researchers looking to define a machine learning course project, thesis, or scientific paper, and who would like step-by-step guidance for research and development
 - Business professionals interested in applying machine learning methods to automate their product pipeline.